OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 Example of an environment key: **849515f2-b4ff-4aca-a9d6-9407bea655f4**

-### 2 - Get the application key
+### Step 2: Get the application key

-Next, call the API method that returns all the available applications in the infrastructure to get the application key.
 You can skip this step if you already have the application key.

+This API returns all the available applications in the infrastructure along with the application key.

 Request: `GET /lifetimeapi/rest/v2/applications/`